NVIDIA/spark-rapids/docs/compatibility.md

 - Line anchor `^` is not supported in some contexts, such as when combined with a choice (`^|a`).
 - Line anchor `$` is not supported by `regexp_replace`, and in some rare contexts.
 - String anchor `\Z` is not supported by `regexp_replace`, and in some rare contexts.
+- Patterns containing an end of line or string anchor immediately next to a newline or repetition that produces zero or more results
 - Line anchor `$` and string anchors `\z` and `\Z` are not supported in patterns containing `\W` or `\D`
 - Line and string anchors are not supported by `string_split` and `str_to_map`
-- Word and non-word boundaries, `\b` and `\B`
 - Lazy quantifiers, such as `a*?`
 - Possessive quantifiers, such as `a*+`
 - Character classes that use union, intersection, or subtraction semantics, such as `[a-d[m-p]]`, `[a-z&&[def]]`, or `[a-z&&[^bc]]`
 - Empty groups: `()`
-- Regular expressions containing null characters (unless the pattern is a simple literal string)
 - `regexp_replace` does not support back-references

+The following regular expression patterns are known to potentially produce different results on the GPU vs the CPU.

+- Word and non-word boundaries, `\b` and `\B`

 Work is ongoing to increase the range of regular expressions that can run on the GPU.